TDMNS/kemsu-mobile/README.md

 This is a mobile application for Kemerovo State University.
 Our application has:
-1. news
-2. timetable for students
+1. timetable for students;
-3. view the score system
+2. view the score system;
-4. viewing the information support system of the educational process
+3. viewing the information support system of the educational process;
-5. applying for an increased government academic scholarship
-6. debt review (academic, library, etc.)
+4. debt review (academic, library, etc.);
-7. ordering various references
+5. ordering various references;
-8. electronic bypass sheet
+6. electronic bypass sheet;
-9. payment for services
+7. payment for services;
+8. free cources;

 ## Screenshots